-The film is a musical comedy, directed by Howard Hawks and taken from the musical stage hit by Joseph Fields and Anita Loos, about two women who know what they want and how to get it.
+1953’s Gentlemen Prefer Blondes is a musical comedy, directed by Howard Hawks and taken from the musical stage hit by Joseph Fields and Anita Loos.
+It’s about two showgirls who know what they want and how to get it.
 In short, Lorelei (Marilyn Monroe) and her friend Dorothy (Jane Russell) take a cruise ship to Paris, where Lorelei hopes to marry the wealthy Gus Esmond (Tommy Nooman).
 There are plenty of laughs, musical numbers and eligible gentlemen along the way that they might meet.
+Interestingly, I believe Dorthy and Lorelei’s friendship is just as engaging (if not more) than the romantic storylines pursued in the movie.
+That said, many of the films most memorable scenes work best with the back and forth banter shared between Monroe and Russell.
+For instance, the classic scene where Lorelei is holding a tiara almost always comes to mind first.

 Lorelei: How do you put it around your neck?